lizzonsh/sonarscanner-ansible-docker/README.md

   -Dsonar.login=<your-token>
 ```

+the stop container when scan finnishes

 # REQ!!!
 * Sonarqube scanner cli to be places in Artifactory
 * Base Image (OpenJDK) to compile on premise
 * python dependencies

+In the order Sonarqube to scan ansible, you will need 3 extentions in this repo under folder: